metacpan/metacpan-cpan-extracted/distros/D/DBD-Mock/README.md

 - Enhance the DBD::Mock::StatementTrack object

     I would like to have the DBD::Mock::StatementTrack object handle more of the mock\_\* attributes.
 This would encapsulate much of the mock\_\* behavior in one place, which would be a good thing.

-    I would also like to add the ability to bind a subroutine (or possibly an object) to the result set, so that the results can be somewhat more dynamic and allow for a more realistic interaction.

 # SEE ALSO